GauthierRoy/GauthierRoy.github.io/_portfolio/modernpatentbert.md

   <img src="/images/modernbert-patents/generic_finetuning_diagram.png" alt="Generic diagram showing a pre-trained model being adapted with new data/layers for a specific task" style="max-width: 80%; height: auto; display: block; margin-left: auto; margin-right: auto;">
 </p>
 <p style="text-align: center;">
-  <em>Figure 4: Fine-tuning adapts a general pre-trained model (like ModernBERT) for a specialized task (like patent classification) using task-specific data.
-[Image Source: Generic representation]</em> [11, 16, 21]
+  <em>Figure 4: Fine-tuning adapts a general pre-trained model (like ModernBERT) for a specialized task (like patent classification) using task-specific data. </em> [11, 16, 21]
 </p>

 ### Putting it to the Test: Key Findings